Prince Rogers Nelson’s Death: 5 Fast Facts You Need to Know

-Prince came onto the scene in the late 1970s, making his mark by the 1980s with hit songs like “When Doves Cry, “Purple Rain“, and “Little Red Corvette“.
-He’d won seven Grammy Awards and was nominated for 38 more.
+Prince came onto the scene in the late 1970s, making his mark by the 1980s with hit songs like “When Doves Cry, “Purple Rain” and “Little Red Corvette.”
+He won seven Grammy Awards and was nominated for 38 more.
 The private and mysterious musician was known as much for the way he used sexuality in his music as he was for his guitar prowess.
 Though Prince’s stature was small, his presence was huge.
 He seemed to naturally command reverence.

 1. Prince’s Management & His Doctor Were Trying to Get Him Help for Opiate Addiction on the Day He Died

 While Prince’s death shocked the world, those in his inner circle knew he needed help overcoming his dependence on pain medication.
-Court records and the findings of the Carver County attorney on the investigation into the superstar’s death tell a story of a downward spiral that was enabled by Prince’s entourage.
+Court records and the findings of the Carver County attorney’s investigation into the superstar’s death tell a story of a downward spiral that was enabled by Prince’s entourage.
 Only a concerned few made efforts that turned out to be too little, too late.

-In a press conference by Carver County Attorney Mark Metz in which he delivered the state’s findings in the investigation of Prince’s death, he said that on April 7, 2016, Dr. Michael Schulenberg first examined Prince for symptoms of nausea and tingling in his hands and feet.
+In a press conference by Carver County Attorney Mark Metz in which he delivered the state’s findings, he said that on April 7, 2016, Dr. Michael Schulenberg first examined Prince for symptoms of nausea and tingling in his hands and feet.
 At that time Schulenberg prescribed Vitamin D and nausea medication to Prince.

-On April 14, Metz said Prince’s bodyguard and long time friend, Kirk Johnson, called Schulenberg again to ask for pain meds for the singer, saying that Prince had a concert in Atlanta but had hurt his back lifting equipment.
-Schulenberg prescribed him 15 Percocet, but prescribed them in Johnson’s name at the request of Prince in an effort to protect his privacy, as the doctor had done the previous week with the prescriptions he’d giving the singer.
+On April 14, Metz said, Prince’s bodyguard and longtime friend Kirk Johnson called Schulenberg again to ask for pain meds for the singer, saying Prince had a concert in Atlanta but had hurt his back lifting equipment.
+Schulenberg prescribed him 15 Percocet but prescribed them in Johnson’s name at the request of Prince in an effort to protect his privacy, as the doctor had done the previous week with the prescriptions he’d giving the singer.

-A couple of days later, and four days before Prince died, Piepenbring wrote in The Beautiful Ones that he’d heard from him.
-Prince wanted to talk about ideas for the book, and to tell him he was okay.
+Piepenbring wrote in The Beautiful Ones that a couple days later, four days before Prince died, Prince called him.
+He wanted to talk about ideas for the book and to tell him he was okay.

 “Hi Dan, it’s Prince,” he said.
 “I wanted to say that I’m alright, despite what the press would have you believe.
 They have to exaggerate everything, you know.”

-On April 18, Kirk Johnson called Schulenberg and told him he was concerned about Prince’s opiate use.
-On April 20, the day before Prince died, the doctor examined Prince again and according to Metz, Prince “stated that he was feeling antsy and asked about opiate withdrawal symptoms.”
-Schulenberg gave Prince IV fluids, took a blood sample and prescribed Clonidine, a blood pressure medication sometimes used to treat withdrawal symptoms.
+On April 18, Johnson called Schulenberg and told him he was concerned about Prince’s opiate use.
+On April 20, the day before Prince died, the doctor examined Prince again and, according to Metz, Prince “stated that he was feeling antsy and asked about opiate withdrawal symptoms.”
+Schulenberg gave Prince IV fluids, took a blood sample and prescribed clonidine, a blood pressure medication sometimes used to treat withdrawal symptoms.

 When Schulenberg got to Paisley Park, rescue workers were already there responding to a 911 call.